rodekruis/IBF-system/interfaces/IBF-dashboard/README.md

-# IBF-dashboard: Web interface of the IBF-system
+# IBF-dashboard: Web interface of the IBF-system.

 Welcome to the GitHub repository of the [IBF-dashboard](http://ibf-system.westeurope.cloudapp.azure.com/),